WeCanCodeIT/WCCI-Fall-2017-CLE/Week7/Git.md

 ### Git Commits
 - Each time there's a code change, we make a commit.
 - We can think of a straight line with many dots, each dot representing a commit.
+- Each commit keeps track of the author.

 ### Benefits of Git
 - Allows us to collaborate/work with others.